NitinRoshan18/Project-1/README.md

-# nitin-project1
-Amazon.in Clone Using HTML5 and CSS only
+Amazon.in Clone (Using HTML5 and CSS only)